Want to Improve Your Child's Creative Thinking Skills?

 Then unfold the paper carefully and voila…you have a beautiful butterfly with interesting patterns on its wings!
 Or is it a fairy with a magical wand?
 Or a spider with funny-looking legs?

 Let your child’s imagination run free.
 Encourage him to make out which animal he has formed.
 Let him point out its body parts to you.
+For similar activities, check out these 10 kindergarten art projects!

 My preschooler just ‘looooves’ her bedtime story sessions, unlike her super-tired-at-the-end-of-the-day mom.